-- The internal rules of First Investment Bank AD have been reviewed, we have gained understanding of key controls in key business processes, and tests of effectiveness of controls are performed according to the audit strategy. - A sample of borrowers has been reviewed on a risk-based basis for which substantive procedures have been performed in relation to the assessment of the adequacy of the recognized impairment provision. - For individually accrued provisions, we tested assumptions about the identification and quantification of impairments, including future cash flow projections and credit collateral valuation.
-We examined a sample of credit exposures that continue to be, have become, or have been, at risk of impairment. - For collective impairment provisions, we reviewed the methodology used by First Investment Bank AD to determine them, the reasonableness of the underlying assumptions and the sufficiency of the data used by the management. - For selected non-performing loans, we have evaluated the management forecasts for cash flow generation, collateral valuations and other repayment sources.
+- A sample of borrowers has been reviewed on a risk-based basis for which substantive procedures have been performed in relation to the assessment of the adequacy of the recognized impairment provision. - For individually accrued provisions, we tested assumptions about the identification and quantification of impairments, including future cash flow projections and credit collateral estimates.
+We examined a sample of credit exposures that continue to be, have become, or have been, at risk of impairment. - For collective impairment provisions, we reviewed the methodology used by the Bank to determine them, the reasonableness of the underlying assumptions and the sufficiency of the data used by the management. - For selected non-performing loans, we have evaluated the management forecasts for cash flow generation, collateral estimates and other repayment sources.
 In addition, we have tested a sample of performing loans for which we have assessed the financial performance indicators for weaknesses and other risks that could jeopardize the ability to repay exposures.